bittubharti/ohlc_moving/README.md

 HLC Average = (85 + 66+ 72) / 3 = 74.33

 Though the resulting averages are comparable, this shows how changing the parameters of the data being input affects the calculation of the indicator.
+In this repo open, high, low, and close is being calculated based on last_20_items and last_1_hour.

 # OhlcMoving